 HOW TO BE MINDFUL

-Rather than noticing what is physically present right now, your attention slips away and just focuses on whatever your mind is busy with: thinking, imagining, remembering, daydreaming etc. When this happens, what you are physically experiencing fades into the background and what your mind is busy with dominates in the forefront of your awareness.
-A common experience of this is when you are driving and get lost in your thoughts — you are driving while lost in autopilot mode.
-At some point you suddenly ‘come to your senses’ and really notice what is physically present, perhaps after miles have gone by.
-When you reconnect to our physical senses in this way, it is a moment of mindfulness.
+Rather than noticing what is physically present right now, your attention slips away and focuses on whatever your mind is busy with: thinking, imagining, remembering, daydreaming etc. When this happens, what you are physically experiencing fades into the background and what your mind is busy with dominates in the forefront of your awareness.
+A common experience of this is when you are driving and get lost in your thoughts — you are going while lost in autopilot mode.
+At some point, you suddenly ‘come to your senses’ and notice what is physically present, perhaps after miles have gone by.
+When you reconnect to your physical senses in this way, it is a moment of mindfulness.

-Mindful awareness is like a broad torch beam, illuminating everything that is present.
-This means that we are aware of what is physically present here and now and the thoughts, images, memories and feelings that are present internally.
-It is when you have gone into autopilot with most of your attention narrowed in to just what is present in the mind that you can lose your mindful awareness.
+Mindful awareness is like a broad torch beam, illuminating everything present.
+This means that we are aware of what is physically present here and now and the thoughts, images, memories, and feelings present internally.
+When you have gone into autopilot with most of your attention narrowed into just what is present in mind, you can lose your mindful awareness.

-Sometimes what your mind is busy with is really important and essential for living your life to the full.
-Sometimes, however, it gets busy in a way that is less helpful and actually gets in the way of you living a full life, such as when the mind gets stuck in loops of worrying, brooding or fretting.
+Sometimes what your mind is busy with is essential for living your life to the full.
+Sometimes, however, it gets busy in a less helpful way and gets in the way of you living a full life, such as when the mind gets stuck in loops of worrying, brooding or fretting.
 These unhelpful loops can escalate and generate strong emotional feelings such as anxiety, frustration, or depression.

-Cultivating the ability to be mindful helps you to recognise when the attention is caught up in the mind and can help us choose to direct the attention to where we want it to be.
+Cultivating the ability to be mindful helps you recognise when the attention is caught up in the mind and can help us direct the attention to where we want it to be.
 In this respect, a better word for the experience we call ‘mindfulness’ would be ‘choicefulness’.

 So the question is not “can you be mindful?” – you already are at times.
 It’s more about whether you can CHOOSE to be mindful and whether you can SUSTAIN mindful awareness even if the mind is busy with less helpful thoughts, images and memories.
-‘Mindfulness Practice’ is the name given to the way we can cultivate our existing ability to be mindfully aware.
-There are many kinds of mindfulness practice so most people can find one that works for them.
+‘Mindfulness Practice’ is the name given to how we can cultivate our existing ability to be mindfully aware.
+There are many kinds of mindfulness practice, so most people can find one that works for them.

-In summary, you are being mindfully aware when you are really noticing, with open awareness, whatever is going on right now.
+In summary, you are mindfully aware when you notice, with open awareness, whatever is going on.

 Choosing where and how you pay attention is the first step to training the mind to be present and less ‘scattered’.
-Try any of the mindfulness activities below, beginning with five minutes and slowly building up the time you spend in these ways.
+Try any mindfulness activities below, beginning with five minutes and slowly building up the time you spend in these ways.
 You will probably notice that the mind tends to skip about all over the place, from thought to thought and away from the present into the past and future.
-In fact, the mind seems to have a mind of its own!
-Each time you realise your mind has gone, bring it gently back to your mindful activity.
+The mind seems to have a mind of its own!
+Each time you realise your mind has gone, bring it back to your mindful activity gently.

 Get in touch with your breath by sitting or lying and placing one hand over your navel area.
 Notice how the belly rises with the in-breath and drops back with the out-breath.
-Focus on these physical sensations with, and then without the hand in place.
-There is no need to control or change the way you breath in any way, just allow it to come and go.
+Focus on these physical sensations with and then without the hand in place.
+There is no need to control or change the way you breathe in any way; just allow it to come and go.
 Rest in the awareness of the physical sensations of the breath in and out of the body.
 There is also a free audio download on www.stepbeachpress.co.uk.

 This can be done indoors or outdoors.
-Focus on the pathway of about 10 steps ahead.
-Stand with your feet parallel, your knees relaxed arms held loosely by your sides and your gaze focused softly ahead.
-Feel the soles of your feet making contact with the ground then bring your attention to you first step.
-Slow it right down so that you are aware of every single movement as the heel rises, the calm muscles engage and the foot gradually leaves the ground and is placed on the ground ahead.
-Be aware of how the balance of the body shifts, and how the back foot starts toe lift from the heel to make the next step.
-When you complete your 10 mindful steps turn around, and take 10 mindful steps back to you starting point.
+Focus on the pathway of about ten steps ahead.
+Stand with your feet parallel, your knees relaxed, arms held loosely by your sides, and your gaze focused softly ahead.
+Feel the soles of your feet making contact with the ground, then bring your attention to your first step.
+Slow it right down so that you are aware of every single movement as the heel rises, the relaxed muscles engage, and the foot gradually leaves the ground and is placed on the ground ahead.
+Be aware of how the balance of the body shifts and how the back foot starts to lift from the heel to make the next step.
+When you complete your ten mindful steps, turn around, and take ten mindful steps back to your starting point.